DreamConnected/lxc-api/README.md

 # How to use

-Place the server certificate in the/data/lxc/directory and name the private key and certificate lxc api.crt, lxc api-key, and lxc api-ca.crt, respectively.
+Place the server certificate in the/data/lxc/ directory and name the private key and certificate lxc-api.crt, lxc-api-key, and lxc-api-ca.crt, respectively.

 For the client, you need to provide a p12 format client authentication certificate issued by lxc-api-ca.crt for Android.